klaarnut/user-docs/en/glossary.md

 ## I
 **Insert Toolbar**

-A bar to insert everything on your content.
+A bar to insert additional needs on your content.
 It's always right on the top of the website editor promptly to be used.

 ## J